James Niven: Life and legacy

 In 1894 Niven married Margaret Adams (d.1912) and together they had three daughters.

 In 1923, Niven published Observations on the History of Public Health Effort in Manchester.

-Following his retirement in 1922 he had depression and committed suicide on 30 September 1925 at Douglas on the Isle of Man by taking an overdose and swimming out to sea.
-He requested that he be buried at sea and was survived by three daughters.
+Following his retirement in 1922 he developed depression and died by suicide on 30 September 1925 at Douglas on the Isle of Man by taking an overdose and swimming out to sea.
+He requested that he be buried at sea and was survived by his daughters.

 During his lifetime, Niven received recognition for his pioneering work in Public Health.
 This included an honorary degree from the University of Aberdeen and the presidency of the Section of Public Health at the Annual Meeting of the British Medical Association in Manchester in 1902.
 The Royal Institute of Public Health awarded medals to him.

 A dramatisation of the Spanish flu period in Manchester was transmitted on BBC television as Spanish Flu: The Forgotten Fallen on 5 August 2009 and again on 25 September 2012.
 On 17 March and 26 November 2020, the 2018 documentary "The Flu That Killed 50 million" was rebroadcast, and Niven and his work featured heavily.